-To safeguard as yet unidentified non designated heritage assets.
+To safeguard non designated heritage assets.

-When considering proposals involving non designated heritage assets the council will take into account The council will assess non-designated heritage assets which are the subject of applications for development in order to determine whether they are of their local significance and whether they warrant protection where possible from removal or inappropriate change including harm to their setting.
+When considering proposals involving non designated heritage assets the council will take into account their local significance and whether they warrant protection where possible from removal or inappropriate change including harm to their setting.

-There are many buildings, structures and archaeological sites which are not of sufficient importance to be included in the statutory List of Buildings of Special Architectural or Historical Interest or the Schedule of Monuments of National

-Importance yet which make a valuable contribution to the area's historic and architectural development, social and communal value, townscape, sense of place and local distinctiveness.
+There are many buildings, structures and archaeological sites which are not of sufficient importance to be included in the statutory List of Buildings of Special Architectural or Historical Interest or the Schedule of Monuments of National Importance yet which make a valuable contribution to the area's historic and architectural development, social and communal value, townscape, sense of place and local distinctiveness.

 Where possible, these will be identified in Conservation Area Appraisals.
 However, it is unlikely that all such structures and sites will have been identified in advance or located within the existing or proposed boundaries of conservation areas.
-The council will assess non-designated heritage assets which are the subject of applications for development against criteria based on English-Heritages Historic Englands, "Good Practice Guidance on Local Heritage Listing - May 2012" to ascertain whether they warrant protection from removal or inappropriate change and, through consultation with the local community, whether they are of local importance.
+The council will assess non-designated heritage assets which are the subject of applications for development against criteria based on Historic Englands, "Good Practice Guidance on Local Heritage Listing - May 2012" to ascertain whether they warrant protection from removal or inappropriate change and, through consultation with the local community, whether they are of local importance.